-There is now indisputable evidence that the climate is changing because of the emission of greenhouse gases from the combustion of fossil fuels: coal, oil, and natural gas.
-Although there are several natural sources of some of these carbon gases, most of the emissions are coming from electrical power generation using fossil fuels, from the combustion of gasoline and diesel fuel in cars and trucks, and from the natural gas and other fuels used for space heating and water heating in commercial buildings and homes.
+There is now indisputable evidence that the climate is changing because of the continuing emissions of greenhouse gases from the combustion of fossil fuels: coal, oil, and natural gas.
+Although there are several natural sources of some of these carbon gases, most of the emissions are coming from electrical power generation using fossil fuels, from the combustion of gasoline and diesel fuel in cars and trucks, and from natural gas and other fuels used for space heating and water heating in commercial buildings and homes.

-If the principle that ‘the polluter pays’ is rigorously applied, then the emissions of carbon dioxide and methane should be taxed at their source or at the point where people use the fuels that produce the emissions.
+If the principle that ‘the polluter pays’ is to be rigorously applied, then the emissions of carbon dioxide and methane should be taxed at their source or at the point where people use the fuels that produce the emissions.
 This approach is favoured by most economists and is now applied in over 45 countries in the form of a carbon tax or a cap-and-trade arrangement.
 However, countries have adopted different strategies when it comes to the disbursement of the substantial carbon revenues that governments receive from setting a price on carbon.

 In these pages we will look at how effective these carbon pricing policies have been in the US and Canada.
 We also examine the feasibility of policies that aim to power the world’s countries one hundred percent on renewable sources of energy, and whether we can really run a modern industrial economy without fossil fuels.

 Dialling it down